maniaba/php-duration-formatter/README.md

 ## 👏 Credits

 This library is inspired by and originally based on [Kevin Hill’s `php-duration`](https://github.com/kevinkhill/php-duration), with significant improvements in architecture, extensibility, and formatting capabilities.
-All parsing, formatting, and conversion logic has been modernized and rigorously tested.
+Parsing, formatting, and conversion logic has been modernized and tested.

 ---